 The violence, however, is undeniably increasing.
 As the Occupation entrenches itself more and more; as the legacy of the Nakba grows ever longer with no acknowledgement of responsibility and therefore no possibility for its victims to truly grieve and thus heal; and as the infringements on human rights continue to mount up, so do the demonstrations multiply, along with the aggressive culling of the sentiments expressed within them.
 We are reciting the same lines, only louder and faster, and even as our voices get hoarse it seems we will never be allowed to run out of words.
 There are so many here crying out for the curtain to fall on this insane drama, even as those in power are determined that the show go on.

-As I was walking to Jaffa from south Tel Aviv this evening, having travelled back from Jerusalem after the demonstration, I saw a solitary bird’s wing lying on the pavement.
-Reflecting the day’s demonstration, itself representative of the endless battle here, that torn-off, discarded wing symbolised it all: a shadow of violence and freedom lost, with the remains a glimpse of what once was, and of all that could have been.
+As I was walking to Jaffa from south Tel Aviv this evening, having travelled back from Jerusalem after the protest, I saw a solitary bird’s wing lying on the pavement.
+As a post-script to the day’s demonstration, itself representative of the endless battle here, that torn-off, discarded wing symbolised it all: a shadow of violence and freedom lost, with the remains a glimpse of what once was, and of all that could have been.